Mikhail Berdin: Professional

 Berdin concluded his junior hockey career on 19 May 2018 by signing a three-year entry-level contract with the Jets with an average annual value of $766,666.67.
 Berdin was reassigned to the Jets' American Hockey League affiliate, the Manitoba Moose, following the Jets' 2018 training camp.
 After joining the Moose, he was again reassigned to their ECHL affiliate, the Jacksonville Icemen.
 Berdin returned to the Moose full time in the 2019–20 season where he posted a 20–21–1 record with a 2.89 goals-against average and a .910 save percentage in 42 games.
 In December 2020, the Jets agreed to a two-year contract extension with an average annual value in the NHL of $750,000.

 Berdin began the 2020–21 season with the SKA Saint Petersburg in the Kontinental Hockey League (KHL).
 He played 14 games with the team and posted a 6–3–2 record.

 Entering his final season under contract with the Jets, Berdin entered the NHL Substance Abuse program, citing the desire to return to his native Russia.
-On 13 October 2022, Berdin's KHL rights were traded by SKA Saint Petersburg in a return HC Sochi.
+On 13 October 2022, Berdin's KHL rights were traded by SKA Saint Petersburg in a return to HC Sochi.
 He then joined Sochi on loan from the Winnipeg Jets for the 2022–23 season on 18 October 2022.

+At the conclusion of the 2023–24 season, having established himself as a starting goaltender appearing in a career high 50 regular season games, Berdin was traded by Sochi in a three-team transaction to Avangard Omsk and was immediately signed to a two-year contract on 8 May 2024.

+In the 2024–25 season, Berdin served as Avangard Omsk's backup goaltender, collecting 7 wins in 11 appearances.
+He left the club at the conclusion of the season to continue his career in the KHL by signing a one-year contract with Ak Bars Kazan on 7 August 2025.